 SI Hobart, Australia

 Wendy’s career commenced as a member of the Women’s Royal Australian Naval Service as a Radio Operator.
 After leaving the Navy she worked at Wander (Australia) Pty Ltd, makers of Ovaltine before moving to Norvac Pty Ltd, the Mobil Fuel Distributor for Tasmania as Financial Controller and then State Manager.
-Then moving into the not for profit sector at The Asthma Foundation of Tasmania as Finance Manager and then General Manager.
-After the closure of the Foundation, she went back into the for profit sector as Finance Officer, working for the Cooper Group and is a Fellow of Institute of Public Accountants.
+After 18 years with Norvac, Wendy then moved into the not-for-profit sector at The Asthma Foundation of Tasmania as Finance Manager and then General Manager.
+After the closure of the Foundation, she went back into the for-profit sector as Finance Officer, working for the Cooper Group.
+Wendy currently works at St Michael’s Collegiate School and is a Fellow of Institute of Public Accountants.